harveyt/harveyt.github.io/_drafts/houston-we-have-an-error.markdown

 handle the error.

-This makes sense; the caller should handle the problem, but typically the caller does not really care and should just pass on the error to somebody higher up who does care.
+This makes sense; the caller should handle the problem, but typically the caller does not really need to handle and should just pass on the error to a function higher up which will handle the problem.

 However Google "Exception" "Bad" "Harmful" and you can find opinions such as [Exception Handling Considered Harmful], [Exceptions Considered Harmful] or [Why Is Exception Handling Bad].

-Essentially the problem is that an exception is a non-local "goto", which even local to a function/method has been a very controversial concept in software engineering.

-An exception jumps over code, unwinds the function call stack.
+The problem is that exceptions jumps through code, unwinds the function call stack and arrives somewhere higher up the call chain usually without the intermediate functions knowing.
 This has lots of technical and philosophical issues:

 * Function stack unwinding is often complex and non-portable.
 * Function stack unwinding might require extra data and/or be costly.